lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

             address 10.255.255.1
             network 255.255.255.0

-2. Enabled the IP forwarding in the EVE NG VM so it can start routing traffic
+2. Enabled the IP forwarding in the EVE NG VM so it can start routing traffic from the internal labs to the internet

         sudo su
         vim /etc/sysctl.conf